biblenerd/awesome-bible-developer-resources/README.md

 - [eBible.org OSIS page](https://ebible.org/osis/) &mdash; Documentation of older version (2.1) of OSIS along with XSEM (precursor to OSIS) and OXES (closely-related format).
 - [SIL XML Scripture Encoding Model (XSEM)](https://scripts.sil.org/XSEM) ![Deprecated](https://img.shields.io/badge/-DEPRECATED-red) &mdash; Docs for XML format that was a precursor to OSIS.
 - [Open XML for Editing Scripture (OXES)](https://ebible.org/osis/oxes-documentation-2.0.3.pdf) ![Deprecated](https://img.shields.io/badge/-DEPRECATED-red) &mdash; Docs for OXES XML format which was closely related to OSIS.

+### PAULA

+The Potsdamer Austauschformat Linguistischer Annotationen / Potsdam Interchange Format for Linguistic Annotations (PAULA) by the Collaborative Research Center (Sonderforschungsbereich / SFB 632) Information Structure: The Linguistic Means of Structuring Utterances, Sentences and Texts, funded by the German Research Foundation (DFG) is an XML interchange format for linguistic annotations.
+A distinction of this format is that each layer of linguistic annotation, such as part-of-speech annotations, lemmatizations, syntax trees, coreference annotation etc. are stored in separate XML files which refer to the same raw data.

+- [Main Website](http://www.sfb632.uni-potsdam.de/paula.html) &mdash; Main website that includes references and links to current documentation.
+- [ANNIS](http://amir-zeldes.github.io/index.html) &mdash; ANNIS is an open source, cross platform, web browser-based search and visualization architecture for complex multilayer linguistic corpora with diverse types of annotation.
+ANNIS provides the means for visualizing and retrieving PAULA data (and ANNIS is technically its own distinct format as well and can work with other formats).

 ### TEI